top of page

 iii) How records are stored, accessed, and retained

-This policy ought to be revised periodically and applies to all company departments.
+This policy should be revised periodically and applies to all company departments.

 Invest in a Certified EDMS Designed for Your Industry

-An electronic document management system can simplify storage, retention, and compliance.
-Seek out ones that include:
+An electronic document management system (EDMS) can simplify storage, retention, and compliance.
+Look for systems that include:

 • Automated tagging and indexing